jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Code Analyzer messages shown in the MATLAB editor **SHOULD** be prevented or suppressed.
 When the messages cannot be prevented, suppress them on an individual basis and add the reason in the comments.

 **Rationale:** The messages usually indicate that improvements can be made to the performance or stability of the code.
-Adding file-wide Code Analyzer suppressions is discouraged because new triggers of the messages may be overlooked.
+Adding file-wide Code Analyzer suppressions is discouraged because new triggers of the messages can be overlooked.

 DO:
 ```matlab